GadgetGeekette/be-nc-news/README.md

 --- NC News ---

-DESCRIPTION - a web service for displaying and updating Northcoders’ news updates, including articles, topics, comments and votes.
+DESCRIPTION - a web service for Northcoders’ news updates and articles, including filtering by topics, adding comments and votes.

 1) CLONE REPOSITORY - on Github: https://github.com/GadgetGeekette/be-nc-news: Fork > Create a new fork > Create fork.
 From the Code dropdown copy the HTTPS URL.
 In a terminal enter: `git clone <forked_repo_url>` then `code <forked_repo_url>` to open the project.

-2) INSTALL DEPENDENCES - install add dependencies using the CLI command: `npm i`
+2) INSTALL DEPENDENCES - install all dependencies using the CLI command: `npm i`

 3) SETUP LOCAL DATABASES - create two .env files: .env.test and .env.development.
 Add PGDATABASE=nc_news_test to the test file and PGDATABASE=nc_news to the development file.
 Ensure that these .env files are .gitignored.